andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 Who can tell how far we can go?
 [Michal](https://www.reddit.com/r/adventofcode/comments/kfb6zx/day_17_getting_to_t6_at_for_higher_spoilerss/gia880d/)
-has as a personal goal something I would also be very happy to reach:
+has a personal goal that I would also be very happy to reach:

 > I won't be satisfied until I implement a solution that runs in polynomial time
 > in both t and d.